Applying to the Program

 Who we work with

 We welcome as many students as we can, but do not have the resources to support all students seeking supportTwo students working together on a whiteboard in chemistry.
 Our program is partially funded to work with students who are enrolled in programs such as the Center for Academic Excellence (CAE), Center for Education Opportunities (CeO), PEOPLE, and Posse programs.
-We also try to welcome first generation students who are low income, underrepresented students of color, Chancellor Scholars, Powers Knapp Scholars, MJL Scholars, students returning after a long absence from college, students at-risk of failing the course, students re-taking the course after earning a D or F, students on academic probation, new transfer students, veterans just returning after full-time military service, and McBurney Center students.
+We also try to welcome first generation students who are low income, underrepresented students, Chancellor Scholars, Powers Knapp Scholars, MJL Scholars, students returning after a long absence from college, students at-risk of failing the course, students re-taking the course after earning a D or F, students on academic probation, new transfer students, veterans just returning after full-time military service, and McBurney Center students.
 These are general guidelines and we consider each student seeking assistance on a case-by-case basis taking into account available space in our program.
 Though it is helpful to apply early, our program does not function on a first-come first-serve basis.
 Program eligibility in introductory chemistry is usually determined after meeting with a staff member.

 How to Apply

-If you are in Chemistry 103, 104, 343 or 345, feel free to visit CLC Chemistry Resources page and select the appropriate accordion option for a large selection of chemistry resources that you may find helpful.
+If you are in Chemistry 103, 104, 108, 343 or 345, feel free to visit CLC Chemistry Resources page and select the appropriate accordion option for a large selection of chemistry resources that you may find helpful.